Chia-Network/chia_rs/crates/clvm-traits/docs/derive_macros.md

 ### Curry

 This represents the argument part of a curried CLVM program.
-Currying is a way to partially apply some of the arguments without immediately calling the function.
+In Chia, currying commits to and partially applies some of the arguments of a program, without calling it.

 For example, the curried arguments `[A, B, C]` are encoded as `(c (q .
 A) (c (q .
 B) (c (q .
 C) 1)))`.
 Note that the arguments are quoted and terminated with `1`, which is how partial application is implemented in CLVM.